deenamanick/devops-scrum.md/Module1.md

 - Compare traditional software delivery with DevOps delivery.
 - Identify the main stages of the DevOps lifecycle.

-## Simple Explanation
+## The Problem: Life Without DevOps (The Traditional Process)

+Before we learn about DevOps, we must understand the problem it solves.
+In traditional companies, software is built in "silos":
+1. **The Development Team (Dev):** Their goal is to build new features quickly.
+They write the code and want to release it immediately.
+2. **The Operations Team (Ops):** Their goal is stability.
+They manage the servers and don't want the developers' new code breaking their stable system.

+**The "Wall of Confusion":**
+Because their goals conflict, a "Wall of Confusion" exists.
+Developers write the code and "toss it over the wall" to the Operations team.
+- If the code fails in production, the developers say: *"It worked on my machine!"*
+- The operations team replies: *"Well, it's breaking our servers!"*

+**The Result:**
+- **Delays:** Code sits for weeks waiting to be deployed manually.
+- **Blame Game:** Teams fight instead of solving problems.
+- **Downtime:** Manual deployments often lead to human errors and system crashes.

+## Why We Need DevOps (The Solution)

+DevOps solves this problem by breaking down the Wall of Confusion.
 DevOps is a way of working where development teams and operations teams collaborate to deliver software faster, safer, and with better quality.

-In traditional software delivery, developers write code and then hand it over to operations teams for deployment.
-This often creates delays, misunderstandings, and blame when something goes wrong.

-DevOps reduces this gap by encouraging:
+DevOps reduces the gap between Dev and Ops by encouraging:

 - Better communication
-- Shared responsibility
+- Shared responsibility (if Dev writes it, Dev helps support it)
-- Automation
+- Automation (replacing slow manual tasks with scripts)
 - Continuous testing
 - Faster feedback
 - Continuous improvement